I-MedSAM: Implicit Medical Image Segmentation with Segment Anything

 \subsection{Overall Pipeline}

 As depicted in \cref{fig:pipeline}, I-MedSAM comprises two main parts.
 The first part integrates an image encoder with its adapters, forming $Enc_I$, and a prompt encoder $Enc_P$, following SAM's design.
 Specifically, recognizing the significant role of the frequency domain in segmentation boundary representation, a frequency adapter is devised for extracting frequency features.
-Taken a medical image and a prompt bounding box as inputs, multi-scale features are extracted from both spatial and frequency domains.
-Optionally, the extracted features need to be interpolated to achieve segmentation output at desired resolution.
+Taking a medical image and a prompt bounding box as inputs, multi-scale features are extracted from both spatial and frequency domains.
+In scenarios involving cross-resolution, the extracted features need to be interpolated from the source resolution to achieve segmentation output at the target resolution.

-The second part is the implicit segmentation decoder $Dec$, comprising two stacked INRs: one ``coarse'' $Dec_c$ with shallow layers and one ``fine'' $Dec_f$ with deeper layers.
+The second part is the implicit segmentation decoder $Dec$, comprising two stacked INRs: one "coarse" $Dec_c$ with shallow layers and one "fine" $Dec_f$ with deeper layers.
 Typically, $Dec_c$ generates a coarse segmentation map, and $Dec_f$ refines it on sampled points.
 The selection of these points is determined by the pixel-wise uncertainty of segmentation predictions, assessed through MC-Dropout and Top-K algorithms.
 Detailed explanations of these two parts will be provided in the following sections.